 Human Activities Impact on the Planet

 It is difficult and painful to imagine these marine ecosystems completely eradicated during our lifetime.
 It is unfortunately all too easy for us to put the idea on the back burner, after diving in such healthy and vibrant dive sites.
 It is much too easy for us to turn our backs on something we don’t actually see falling apart with our own eyes.
-But it is this lack of being proactive in the present that will make us just complicit in the decline of such ecosystems in the future.
+But it is this lack proactiveness in the present that will make us just complicit in the decline of such ecosystems in the future.
+By 2050 100% of the world coral reefs ecosystems are predicted to be threatened.

-Just because we don’t see polluting actions at home, doesn’t mean that even the most advanced nations aren’t responsible.
+Just because we don’t see polluting actions at home, doesn’t mean that even the most developed nations aren’t responsible (and in fact are responsible for most of the pollution, being it directly or indirectly).
 What about nuclear waste disposals, internet home delivery orders, houses that are air conditioned 24 hours a day, outsized automobiles, driving instead of walking, drying laundry with machines instead of the sun… etc etc…?
-So what are we really doing to help the environment, and which of these comforts are we willing to sacrifice before it’s too late?
+So now, facing this global crisis the question is: what are we really doing to help the environment, and which of these comforts and privileges are we willing to sacrifice before it’s too late?

-With this in mind, we have taken a few measures to limit the impact of our activities in Gam Island; we would like to share these with you so you know why we are a proud Eco Resort in Raja Ampat.
-Hopefully you can also embrace some of this measures to limit the impact of your everyday activities on the island
+At Biodiversity we do not see it another way.
+We are constantly taking self-critics, in order to see what are our comforts and how to improve as another socioeconomic actor that contributes to the current situation, for good and for bad.
+With this in mind, we have taken a few measures to limit the impact of our activities in Gam Island; through this website and during your visit, we would like to share these with you so you know why we are a proud Eco Resort in Raja Ampat.
+Hopefully you can also embrace some of these measures to limit the impact of your everyday activities on the island.

 Now is your turn to become an Ecotourist